What is Shadow Work?

 Jung said: ‘The persona is a complicated system of relations between individual consciousness and society, fittingly enough a kind of mask, designed on the one hand to make a definite impression upon others, and, on the other, to conceal the true nature of the individual.’

-On the flip side, we tend to suppress or disown parts of ourselves that we reject as ‘indecent’, and collectively they make up our Shadow Self.
-Since we do not like to think of these as legitimate parts, we keep them dormant and untouched in the unconscious, until the day they get unexpectedly triggered by people or events.
-It is at those times that you find yourself acting out in ways that surprise or even frighten you.
-For example, if you identify as a tough person, and disown your own vulnerability, you may be caught off guard and suffer from internal conflict when you feel weak or dependent.
+Conversely, we tend to suppress or disown parts of ourselves that we reject as ‘indecent’, and collectively they make up our Shadow Self.
+Since we do not like to think of these as legitimate parts, we keep them dormant and untouched in the unconscious until the day they get unexpectedly triggered by people or events.
+You find yourself acting out in ways that surprise or frighten you at those times.
+For example, if you identify as tough and disown your vulnerability, you may be caught off guard and suffer from internal conflict when you feel weak or dependent.

 ‘Everyone carries a shadow, and the less it is embodied in the individual’s conscious life, the blacker and denser it is.
 If an inferiority is conscious, one always has a chance to correct it…But if it is repressed and isolated from consciousness, it never gets corrected.’ – Jung